vidoh89/GitLab/README.md

 This repository focuses on different Git concepts and practices.
-It is meant to provide a dedicated repo to Git projects and challenges I faced.This will serve as a self kept diary of my Git journey .
+It is meant to provide a dedicated repo for Git projects and challenges I face.This will serve as a self kept diary of my Git journey .

 10/18/2023
 Knowledge check-Git untracked and tracked status.